 You need a bit of room for pumpkins as they like to ramble around the ground, but seeing the pumpkins form and grow is so exciting, and obviously there’s loads of fun to be had carving your own homegrown pumpkin for Halloween.
 Here’s our effort last year, Sam wanted “a scary face” while Lily insisted on “a smiley happy pumpkin”!

 It’s also great for children to see the seeds as they hollow out the pumpkin, and make the link to the ones they sowed earlier in the year.
+And you can make a pumpkin fairy house instead of carving a face, or turn them into a pumpkin bird feeder when Halloween is over.

 Sam wouldn’t entertain salad on his plate until he grew his own, I just wish I’d tried doing it sooner!
 My advice would be to start with a variety that interests your children, be it because of the name, shape or colour.
 A trip to your local garden centre where they can choose their own packet of seeds is a great way to spark enthusiasm.
 The seeds tend to be small, so you will need to supervise sowing, and encourage children to practice taking little pinches of seeds before they start.
 Salad leaves are quick growers and should be ready for eating within a few weeks, perfect for impatient little gardeners.